Convergence analysis of a proximal-type algorithm for DC programs with applications to variable selection

-It's necessary to mention another subdifferential named the {\it Clarke subdifferential} defined in \cite{CF1}, which was based on generalized directional derivatives, and it's also worth noting that Clarke subdifferential of a locally Lipschitz continuous function $f$ around $\bar x$ can be represented as the limiting subdifferential: $\partial^Cf(\bar x)=co\partial^Mf(\bar x)$, where $co\Omega$ denotes the convex hull of an arbitrary set $\Omega$. \begin{proposition} (\cite{RWR}, pp.304) Let $f=g+h$ where $g$ is lower semicontinuous and $h$ is continuously differentiable on a neighborhood of $\bar x$.
+It is necessary to mention another subdifferential named the {\it Clarke subdifferential} defined in \cite{CF1}, which was based on generalized directional derivatives, and it is also worth noting that Clarke subdifferential of a locally Lipschitz continuous function $f$ around $\bar x$ can be represented as the limiting subdifferential: $\partial^Cf(\bar x)=\co\partial^Mf(\bar x)$, where $\co\Omega$ denotes the convex hull of an arbitrary set $\Omega$. \begin{proposition} \cite[pp. 304]{RWR} Let $f=g+h,$ where $g$ is lower semicontinuous and $h$ is continuously differentiable on a neighborhood of $\bar x$.
 Then

 \end{proposition}